aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --services.[SERVICE].endpoints                                                        An endpoint on which to deploy the job definition, e.g., http://asp-perf-lin:5001.
 Can be used multiple times.

+  ## Sources location

   --services.[SERVICE].source.repository                                                The git repository containing the source code to build, e.g., https://github.com/aspnet/aspnetcore
   --services.[SERVICE].source.branchOrCommit                                            A branch name of commit hash, e.g., my/branch, issue/1234
   --services.[SERVICE].source.initSubmodules                                            Whether to init submodules when a git repository is used, e.g., true
   --services.[SERVICE].source.localFolder                                               The local path containing the source code to upload to the server. e.g., /code/mybenchmarks

+  ## .NET options

-  --services.[SERVICE].source.project                                                   The project file to build, relative to the source code base path, e.g., src/Benchmarks/Benchmarks.csproj
+  --services.[SERVICE].source.project <filename.csproj>                                 The project file to build, relative to the source code base path, e.g., src/Benchmarks/Benchmarks.csproj
+  --services.[SERVICE].sdkVersion <version>                                             The version of the .NET SDK to install and use.
+By default the latest available build is used.
+  --services.[SERVICE].runtimeVersion <version>                                         The version of the .NET runtime to install and use.
+It is defined as MicrosoftNETCoreAppPackageVersion in the build arguments.
+By default the latest available build is used.
+  --services.[SERVICE].aspNetCoreVersion <version>                                      The version of the ASP.NET runtime to install and use.
+It is defined as MicrosoftAspNetCoreAppPackageVersion in the build arguments.
+By default the latest available build is used.
+  --services.[SERVICE].noGlobalJson <true|false>                                        Whether to not emit any global.json file to force the .NET SDK version to use.
+Default is false, meaning whatever version of the .NET SDK is chosen, it will be set in a global.json file.
+  --services.[SERVICE].framework <tfm>                                                  The framework version to use in case it can't be assumed from the .NET runtime version. e.g., netcoreapp3.1

+  ## Docker options

   --services.[SERVICE].source.dockerFile                                                The local path to the Docker file, e.g., frameworks/Rust/actix/actix-raw.dockerfile
   --services.[SERVICE].source.dockerImageName                                           The name of the docker image to create, e.g., actix_raw